Ingrid Storholmen

-Ingrid Storholmen (born 22 May 1976 in Verdal, Norway) is a Norwegian poet, novelist and literary critic.
+Ingrid Storholmen (born 22 May 1976 in Verdal Municipality, Norway) is a Norwegian poet, novelist and literary critic.

 Life and work

 Storholmen made her literary debut in 2001 with the poetry collection Krypskyttarloven.
 Among her other collections are Siriboka from 2007, and Tsjernobylfortellinger (Voices from Chernobyl) from 2009.
 She was awarded Sultprisen in 2010, and the Ole Vig-prisen in 2011.

+She was awarded the Dobloug Prize in 2025.

 Reception

 Tore Stavlund, writing on Poetry International, observes that "There is a gravity to Storholmen's poetry.
 From 2000 onwards, across four publications of poetry and one book of prose, she has developed a poetic language and a set of motifs which shirk neither human tragedy, nor the individual’s search for belonging, whether it be through love or family relationships."
 Voices from Chernobyl consists of several fictionalized accounts told by Chernobyl survivors, based on interviews Storholmen conducted with real victims.
 Critics noted how the book's lack of internal continuity reflects the chaos in the wake of the Chernobyl disaster.
 Storholmen hoped her book would remind people to remember disasters such as Chernobyl and Bhopal and to be wary of dangerous technology.

+Here lay Tirpitz her latest novel was longlisted for the International Dublin Literary Award in 2025.